iniquitybbs/iniquity/README.md

 ## More details about iniquity 3

+### Your development environment should contain something like this, or similar

+- macOS / Windows / Linux _required_
+  - These modern operating systems are currently supported.
+- Docker Desktop for macOS / Windows or Docker Machine _required_
+  - The Iniquity BBS runtime is executed inside of a Docker container for portability.
+- Node.js & NPM _required_
+  - The Node community tools are used for TypeScript transpiling and Iniquity package management.
+- Visual Studio Code _recommended_
+  - This repository is specifically tuned to take full advantage of this IDE.
+- Moebius _recommended_
+  - The ideal choice for working with ANSI/ASCII/PETSCII/AMIGA artwork.

 ### Some guiding thoughts surrounding the idea of iniquity 3

 I want this to be something a typical sysop can use, yes, I also want it to be something a modder/programmer will love.
 But also, someone should be able to create an entirely new terminal style application with it if they wanted.
 To only use iniquity 3 for the development of a legacy style bbs would be a real waste of its potential. @ispyhumanfly